 The official reference for all forest projects is the Tree Identification Manual 4-H 332 which can be picked up at the Extension Office.
-Other helpful forestry references include Trees of Nebraska (EC 92-1774-X).
+Other helpful forestry references include Trees of Nebraska (EC 92-1774-X), Leafing Out (4H431) and Plant a Tree (EC 17-11-80) which can be picked up at the Extension Office as well.